 Vio Bank is an online-only bank.
 It does not have any branches or ATMs.
 They offer a high-interest savings account and CDs with few fees.

-Vio Bank’s current savings rate is 1.75% APY, which is much higher than traditional brick-and-mortar banks.
-Their rates are competitive with other high-yield savings accounts and rates are regularly monitored to ensure they remain competitive.
+Vio Bank’s current savings rate is 1.10% APY, which is much higher than traditional brick-and-mortar banks.
+Their rates are less comeptitve than other high-yield savings accounts.

 There is a $100 minimum to open an account but a minimum does not need to be maintained.
 There is no monthly maintenance fee.

 Because Vio Bank has no ATMs, cash cannot be deposited into a savings account.
 To transfer money into a savings account, link it with your current (external) bank checking account.
 Direct deposits can be made into your savings account.
 If you need recurring deposits to occur from your checking account, that feature is also available.